ACP Day 2023: Reflection Prompts

 Ex: Going to mass every Sunday, Shabbat dinner with my children, Pipe ceremonies…

-This can help guide your substitute decision-maker and allow them to prioritize what matters most to you when weighing your different care options.
+This can help guide the person or people you choose and allow them to prioritize what matters most to you when weighing your different care options.

 Contact